J0hn-0/Advanced-Audit-and-System-Analysis-Toolkit/README.md

-Cybersecurity and System Analysis Scripts Repository README Repository Overview
+Cybersecurity and System Analysis Scripts Repository

+Repository Overview

 This repository contains a collection of Python scripts designed for various cybersecurity and system analysis tasks.
 These scripts cover a range of functions, from process monitoring and registry key analysis to web host information gathering, server inventory management, and specialized file operations.

-Contents
+Contents:

 Process and Thread Information Script

 Lists and details processes running on a system.